Ayush-Mi/Image-Segmentation-Using-U-Net/README.md

 A U-Net architecture with input and output shape of 128X128X3 was used.
 It has a down sampler or 2 encoder blocks of each - 64,128,256 and 512 filters and upsampler or 2 decoder blocks of each - 512,256,128 and 64 filters.
 It also uses a bottleneck of 2 1024 filters.
 The model had ~34.5M parameters and was trained for 20 epochs with Adam optimizer and catergorical cross entropy as loss function.

+## Steps

+1. Clone this repo.
+2. Download the dataset from [link](https://drive.google.com/file/d/0B0d9ZiqAgFkiOHR1NTJhWVJMNEU/view?usp=sharing)
+3. Install the required libraries using requirements.txt
+4. Use train.ipynb to retrain the architecture on custom dataset
+5. The train log will be stored as tesorboard variables in ./log folder

 ## Results

 With the above method following results were achieved